 Dining Services is dedicated to supplying the university community with daily menus that constantly change, adding new and interesting items and specials.
-At all times, Dining Services is committed to offering nutrition facts for the food items served in the dining centers.
-To support this initiaitive and transparency on nutrition information, Dining Services promotes healthy eating with the Y.E.S. – You're Eating Smarter program, which provides healthy eating options in all dining centers.
+At all times, Dining Services is committed to offering nutrition information, full ingredient listings, and allergens for the food items served in the dining centers.

-Similarly, Virginia Tech is aware of special diets and food allergies that students, faculty, staff, and visitors may have, and offers allergy-friendly dining environments.
-There is also an interactive allergen filter on the online menu that helps dining center visitors pick out what they can and can't eat on campus before even going out to eat.
+Similarly, Virginia Tech is aware of special diets and food allergies that students, faculty, staff, and visitors may have, and offers a variety of foods in order to meet those needs.
+There is also an interactive allergen filter on the online menu that helps guests pick out what they can and can't eat on campus before even going to a dining center.

 Is the nutrition labeling in the dining centers and on the web page accurate?

 In an effort to help students and guests understand what they are eating, Dining Services strives to provide the most comprehensive and up-to-date nutritional information.
-To provide this information, we locate nutrient information on hundreds of products via manufacturers, the USDA database, and package labels for foods served in Owens Food Court at Owens Hall, D2 at Dietrick Hall, Hokie Grill & Co. at Owens Hall, Turner Place at Lavery Hall, and West End Market.
-Using this information, we are able to create a database with nutrition information on the hundreds of food items that are served daily on campus.
-All nutrition information is generated by computer system to analyze each recipe on our menus.
+To provide this information, we locate nutrient information on hundreds of products via manufacturers, the USDA database, and package labels for foods served in our dining facilities.
+Using this information, we are able to create a database with nutrition information, ingredient lists, and allergens on the hundreds of food items that are served daily on campus.
+All nutrition information is generated by our computer system to analyze each recipe on our menus.
 This enables us to give you the most accurate information possible.
 Sometimes recipes change due to changes in products or feedback from our customers.
-When these changes take place, the nutrition information is updated on the computer system, which immediately updates the web page.
+When these changes take place, the nutrition information, ingredients, and allergens are updated on the computer system, which immediately updates the web page.
 Sometimes business demands require a last-minute substitution.
-In the event a recipe needs to change without advanced notice, a sign will be placed at point of service.
-Nutrition information will not be available for those temporary substitutions and for questions regarding ingredients/allergens, please ask a staff member in that particular unit.
+In the event a recipe needs to change without advanced notice, a sign will be placed at point of service and the online menu webpage will be updated as quickly as possible.
+For questions regarding nutrition, ingredients or allergen information on any item, please ask a staff member in that particular unit.

 How do I download the Hokie Dining app?

 The Hokie Dining App is free to download on Apple and Android platforms.
-Be sure you are downloading the correct app by looking for the icon above.
-This app is a mirror image of the dining services interactive webpage and displays all the same ingredient, nutrition and allergen information.
+This app is a mirror image of the Dining Services interactive webpage and displays all the same ingredient, nutrition, and allergen information.
 You can also utilize the allergen/ingredient filter as well as check the hours of operation.

 I have a food allergy/special dietary need, how do I find foods to meet my needs?

 The online interactive menu webpage as well as the Hokie Dining app will be your best resource.
 Through the interactive menu webpage, you can find nutrition facts, ingredient lists, as well as allergen statements.
-There is also an allergen/ingredient filter where you can filter out menu items that contain the top 8 allergens, gluten as well as 3 ingredients of your choice.
+There is also an allergen/ingredient filter where you can filter out menu items that contain the top 9 allergens, gluten, and up to 3 ingredients of your choice.
 This filter can assist you with identifying foods that specifically meet your needs.
-If you ever have any questions or concerns, please ask to speak to a manager or Chef in the dining center or contact the Registered Dietitians office at email@example.com.
+It is also important for guests with food allergies or dietary restrictions to advocate for their needs by alerting a staff member during the ordering process.
+This allows the staff to take all the necessary and possible steps to ensure the guests meal is made with caution.
+You may indicate your allergy or dietary needs while placing an online order through Grubhub as well.
+If you ever have any questions or concerns, please ask to speak to a manager or chef in the dining center or contact the Registered Dietitians office at email@example.com.

 How can I identify foods that are vegan and/or vegetarian?

 Nutrition facts and ingredient listings are available on our interactive nutrition page.
 After choosing a dining location, clicking on any menu item will give you nutrition facts and ingredient listings for that product.
 On the right hand side, you can select the “Set allergen/ingredient filter”.
-This filter will allow you to filter by any of the top 8 allergens, gluten and/or any 3 ingredients of your choice.
+This filter will allow you to filter by any of the top 9 allergens, gluten, and/or any 3 ingredients of your choice.
 This interactive menu webpage is also available in a free downloadable app called Hokie Dining.
-Visit the Google Play store or App Store, search “Hokie Dining” and look for the correct icon.
+Visit the Google Play store or App Store, search “Hokie Dining."

 Ingredient, nutrition, allergen, and gluten information is obtained directly from statements made by the products' manufacturers.
 If no allergen or gluten statement is given by the manufacturer, the following criteria were used when creating the database of allergens:

-- FARE (Food Allergy Research & Education) is used as a reference for potential allergen sources for the top eight allergens (milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, wheat, and soybeans).
+- FARE (Food Allergy Research & Education) is used as a reference for potential allergen sources for the top nine allergens (milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, wheat, sesame, and soybeans).

-- Products containing an oil of one of the top eight allergens (such as soy or peanut oil) are listed as containing that allergen.
+- Products containing an oil of one of the top nine allergens (such as soy or peanut oil) are listed as containing that allergen.

 - Coconut and coconut oils are listed as tree nut allergens.